 You could also serve this with dumplings or spring rolls of all kinds, or chicken or beef satay or skewers.
 You could also roll up almost anything with a little bit of this sauce in lettuce leaves (like grated carrots and sliced turkey, or shredded chicken and cucumber) and have yourself a lovely Asian wrap.

 Ok, now, to the noodles.

-There was a similar recipe in The Mom 100 Cookbook, smacked with some sesame oil.
+There was a similar recipe in The Mom 100 Cookbook, smacked with some sesame oil and ginger.
 This version is heavy on the peanut butter, and also calls for chili garlic paste, a wonderful Asian condiment that you should probably considering investing a few bucks in, especially if you like making Asian food.
 If you don’t have chili garlic paste you could use sambel olek (similar) or even just ½ teaspoon of red pepper flakes instead.
 If you wanted to add some other vegetables, slivered peppers or carrots, for instance, you go right ahead.

 What Kind of Noodles to Use:

 I love this with udon noodles, those soft pillowy slippery Japanese noodles, that are available everywhere, but you can make this with any long skinny pasta you might have on hand.
 If you glance at the ingredient list, you’ll see this is a pasta dish that many of us could make for a last minute dinner with ingredients already in the pantry.

 This sauce will thicken up as it sits, and the pasta will get a bit clumpy.
 If you can’t serve it right away because the dog peed on the rug (sorry, but this happened) or your kids just won’t some out of their rooms (this often happens) you can toss it with another few tablespoons of hot water to loosen everything back up just before serving.
 It’s great even just barely warm.